1970s Chrome Black Table Lamp

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-Two labels on the bottom.
+Label on the bottom of the base.
 Mass.
 Max.
 60W.
 (Massimo Maximum 60 Watt).
 Massimo is the Italian word for maximum.
 Max. is used for every other language in Europe were Massive sold lights at that time.
-On the other label there are only numbers: 13061 01 4688.
-And another number, partly gone.
-Labels like this were used by Massive Lighting.
-At Massive they were economical with the labels, they started using labels when the government had compelled them to do so.
-The first labels that became mandatory in Europe (EEC) were stickers that stated the maximum power of the light bulbs to be used.
 Later on Massive used the same round labels with the same font that says: Mass.
 Max.
 60W., Made In Belgium and also a label exists with Massive Mass.
 Max.
 60W.